Server you are connected is using security certificate [Error Fixed]

 Note:

-It is recommended that you don’t install certificates unless it is a custom certificate or a certificate only particular to a certain mail server.
+It is recommended that you don’t install certificates unless it is a custom certificate or a certificate particular to a certain mail server.

 ABOUT THE AUTHOR